adam-gill/filegilla/README.md

 - maybe some text dump feature (so you can curl filegilla.com/dump/your_dump_name and get that text). filegilla documents need js to load in.
 - redo pdf render to use react-pdf and pdfjs
 - next/previous post button, page location rememberer, and link uploads
-- when copying file, it uses the same image preview, and if you delete the copied file, it deletes the image preview from the original file
 - integrate yt-dlp/cobalt with uploading button (enter url to download content which is then uploaded to filegilla)